Building a High-Converting Home Decor Shopify Store

 Do not try to be the next Wayfair or IKEA right out of the gate.
 The most successful new brands are highly specialized.
 Determine whether you want to sell minimalist Scandinavian lighting, maximalist bohemian textiles, or sustainable outdoor furniture.

 Once you have identified your niche, establish a distinct brand style.
 Your color palette, typography, and copywriting tone should all reflect the lifestyle you are selling.
-Furthermore, decide on your business model.
+Then decide on your business model.
 Will you manufacture your own custom pieces, curate wholesale items from artisans, or utilize a dropshipping model for low-risk testing?

 Pick the Right Theme, Apps, and Store Structure